BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-10-14-what-im-playing-no-41.md

     <a href="https://i.imgur.com/5Cw4aCS.png"><img src="https://i.imgur.com/5Cw4aCSm.png" alt="Scaraba"/></a>
 </figure>

 From there, the adventure took so many wild turns.
-We [explored a pyramid](.
+We explored a pyramid.
 Then we explored the inside of Dungeon Man.
 Then we got into a submarine, travelled in it to the swampy Deep Darkness, and made contact with the shy Tenda tribe.
-After helping them overcome their shyness, we were able to reach the 6th Your Sanctuary.
+After helping them overcome their shyness, we were able to reach the 7th Your Sanctuary.
 Afterward, we travelled to the Underworld, which is filled with dinosaurs.
 Next to them, Ness and company are *tiny*.
 The 8th and final Your Sanctuary awaited there.